 Additionally, if you’re unsure which moisturizer is best for your skin type, consulting with a dermatologist or skincare professional can provide personalized recommendations tailored to your specific needs.

-How To Apple Moisturizer (Step-by-Step Guide)
+How To Apply Moisturizer (Step-by-Step Guide)

 Applying moisturizer is a simple yet important step in your skincare routine.
-Moreso because it helps hydrate your skin, keeping it soft and protected.
+More so because it helps hydrate your skin, keeping it soft and protected.
 Therefore, in the detailed guide below, I have given clear instructions on how to apply your moisturizer:-

-Step 1: Cleanse Your Skin (Optional)
+Step 1: Cleanse Your Skin

 Step 2: Choose the Right Moisturizer